lukaszbudnik/aws-sample-projects/cdn-https-s3-cloudfront-route53/README.md

 HTTPS CDN example using:

 * AWS S3 as origin
-* AWS CloufFront as CDN
+* AWS CloudFront as CDN
 * AWS Route53 as DNS
 * AWS Certificate Manager as HTTPS certificate manager

-# Prerequisistes
+# Prerequisites

 It is assumed that you run it in your AWS test account.
 User invoking `deploy.sh` should have access to: S3, CloudFront, Route53, Certificate Manager.
 For hosting production application you should use production AWS account with a fine-grained IAM permissions for testing are you good with full permissions to mentioned services.